Interested in being a PAL Leader for 23-24?

 It is considered an employment breach if you undertake any type of work (including paid training) before you are made compliant.

 Once you have been offered the PAL role, please check your student email address daily in order to commence the onboarding process as soon as possible.
-Please note that onboarding will take place between June and September.

 Your Right to Work must be one of the following documents: